Can I advertise on Manhattan Nest?

 How do you find an apartment in New York?

 We found our apartment on Craigslist (no, not all of the postings are fake!), which was very lucky.
 Especially if you’re renting in New York for the first time, I’d really recommend you use a broker.
-A good broker makes the process a thousand times easier by finding listings and guiding you through the lease-signing process.
+A good broker makes the process a thousand times easier by finding listings and guiding you through the lease-signing process—which is pretty nuts in NYC.
 I can recommend a good one who works in Manhattan, just e-mail me!

 I just moved in with my boyfriend/girlfriend/husband/wife/family member/roommate/stalker and we don’t exactly see eye to eye when it comes to decorating.
 How do you deal with this?